opendocsg/slw-judgments-backfill/2011_SGCA_62/report.md

 52     At this stage, _neither_ party is put to an election.
 The need for election _does not arise yet_ because the question of whether or not there is a settlement agreement to breach _has not yet been decided_ by the court.

 53     Rather, the innocent party should apply for the question of whether or not a settlement agreement exists to be tried as a preliminary issue.
 There is local authority that adopts precisely such a n approach.
-Judith Prakash J in the Singapore High Court decision of _T2 Networks Pte Ltd v Nasioncom Sdn Bhd_ [2008] 2 SLR(R) 1 found no difficulty in dealing with the issue as to whether or not there was a settlement agreement as a preliminary issue.
+Judith Prakash J in the Singapore High Court decision of _T2 Networks Pte Ltd v Nasioncom Sdn Bhd_ <span class="citation">[2008] 2 SLR(R) 1</span> found no difficulty in dealing with the issue as to whether or not there was a settlement agreement as a preliminary issue.
 After Prakash J determined that there was no settlement agreement between the parties, she proceeded to determine the merits of dispute in the original cause of action.
 All these issues were determined within the same trial.
 Hence, we are of the view that, in the interests of practicality, a plaintiff is entitled to sue on both the alleged settlement agreement and the original cause of action (by way of alternative pleadings) in the same suit.

 54     If the court determines that there was indeed a settlement agreement, and one party is in repudiatory breach of the settlement, the other (innocent) party will then (as alluded to at [50] above) be put to an election as to whether to affirm or to terminate the settlement agreement instead.